ayaankazerouni/csc305-lectures/06-unit-testing/coursenotes.md

 use to demonstrate to yourself that the program does what you want it to do?
 (Note that the program doesn't need to exist yet when you perform this step.)

-This step is arguably the most important one.
+This step is arguably the most important step.
 You cannot test the program effectively if you don't have a solid understanding of what it _should_ do.

 #### 2. Explore the program

-This is a particularly useful step if you're testing a program that you haven't written program (or perhaps that you wrote a long time ago).
+This is a particularly useful step if you're testing a program that you haven't written yourself (or perhaps that you wrote a long time ago).
 A useful activity in this case is to trace the program yourself with specific inputs.
-Your goal is explore the program's current behaviour (then you can compare its behaviour with your understanding of its requirements.)
+Your goal is to explore the program's current behaviour, and perhaps compare its behaviour with your understanding of its requirements.
 Always remember that the requirements beget the program, not the other way around.

 #### 3. Judiciously explore possible inputs and outputs, and identify partitions